jphong125/stellaapic/Writerside/topics/Get-Betting-Table.md

-# Get Betting Table
+# Get Betting table

 ## Overview

-Retrieve the game Betting Table for Specific currency  from LuckyMonaco to proceed a specific game.
+Retrieve the game betting table from LuckyMonaco to proceed a specific game.

 ## Usage

-Betting Table can be retrieved as per your request through individual API URL.
+Game Currency can be retrieved as per your request through individual API URL.

 ## API URL